-Of the more than 900 churches you could visit in Rome, I've made a selection of my five favorites, ending with an absolute must-see.
-Maybe you can figure out which one is at the top, but I'm sure you'll discover other churches that you didn't even know about.
-Without further ado, here's a list of the 5 best churches in Rome.
+Of the 900 or so churches you could visit in Rome, I've made a selection of my favorites, in descending order.
+I don't know if you can figure out which one is in my top one, but maybe you haven't taken into account which ones you want to visit during the rest in your Rome travel itinerary and there's still time to change that.
+Without further ado, here's a list of the best churches in Rome.

 1. The Pantheon

-This building, built around 118 AD, was originally a temple dedicated to the Roman gods.
-The coexistence of pagan ways and the religion inherited from Hellenistic culture with the growing Catholic cult led the first Christians in the 7th century to transform the Pantheon into the basilica of Saint Mary and the Martyrs, also known as Santa Maria Rotonda.
+This building, built around 118 AD, was originally a temple dedicated to the Roman gods as a whole.
+The coexistence of pagan customs and the religion inherited from the Hellenistic culture with the growing Catholic cult led the first Christians to transform the Pantheon of Rome into the Basilica of Santa Maria and the Martyrs, also known as Santa Maria Rotonda, in the 7th century.

-The Pantheon is the best-preserved building of Ancient Rome, and its stunning architecture is simply jaw-dropping.
-The building was built with the idea of uniting the human being with the divinity and the emperor, and hence the proportions and structure of the Pantheon: a circular room that forms a perfect sphere with the dome, whose oculus at the zenith represents the Sun.
+The Pantheon is the best preserved building of Ancient Rome, and architecturally it is a marvel.
+The building was built with the idea of uniting the human being with the divinity and the emperor, and hence the proportions and structure of the Pantheon: a circular room that forms a perfect sphere with the dome, whose zenith opens an oculus that serves as the Sun.

-Many tours of the city of Rome pass by the Pantheon and then continue their itinerary to other major monuments of the city, an experience that I recommend if you want to explore the Eternal City in depth.
+Many tours of the city of Rome pass through the Pantheon and then continue the itinerary to other major monuments of the city, an experience that I recommend if you want to know the Eternal City in depth.

-- Admission: Access to the Pantheon is free of charge.
+- Admission: Access to the Pantheon is free.